 Hunting Safety: Tips for being a Safe Hunter

 Never take for granted the fact that you are carrying a loaded weapon.
-Most firearm accidents occur because people don’t respect the fact that they are holding a weapon that is meant to kill.
-It’s your duty as a responsible hunter to always practice safe firearm practices, and you shouldn’t head out into the field until those practices are second nature.
+Most firearm accidents occur because people don’t respect the fact that they’re holding a weapon that is meant to kill.
+It’s your duty as a responsible hunter to always follow safe firearm practices; if these safety practices aren’t second nature, I advise staying home until they are.

 The Big Four of Hunting Safety: